paxdotdev/pax/README.md

 #### Event handlers

-`on_click=@self.handle_click` binds a the `handle_click` method defined in the host codebase to the built-in `click` event which Pax fires when a user clicks the mouse on this element.
+`on_click=self.handle_click` binds a the `handle_click` method defined in the host codebase to the built-in `click` event which Pax fires when a user clicks the mouse on this element.
 Events fire as "interrupts" and are allowed to execute arbitrary, side-effectful, imperative logic.

 It is in event handlers that you will normally change property values (e.g. `self.red_amount.set(/*new value*/)`, where `self.red_amount` is referenced in the Expression example above.)